DwlufveX/ptom_python/README.md

 This project provides tools to **batch convert MATLAB `.p` files into readable `.m` files**, with improved formatting and better compatibility for further editing and review.

+---
+## 📝 Future Plans

+- The current formatting process relies on Python scripts, which can be slow for large batches.
+- In future updates, **formatting will be integrated directly into the C-based decryption workflow** to significantly improve performance.

 ## ✨ Version Update

 - **Formatted** the decoded `.m` files to make them easier for users to read.